RareSkills/blog/smart-contract-creation-cost/smart-contract-creation-cost.md

 # Smart contract creation cost

-Smart contract creation cost can be anywhere from \$10 to \$2,000 assuming Ether costs between \$1,500 to \$2,000.
+Smart contract creation cost can be anywhere from \$10 to \$2,000 assuming ETH costs between \$1,500 to \$2,000.
 The biggest factors are 1) Ethereum price, 2) the size of the compiled contract (in bytes), 3) the current gas price on the Ethereum network.

 There are a total of six components that determine the amount of gas required to deploy the contract.
 The cost of the gas in dollar terms depends on market conditions and network conditions.
 We will work out all of these numbers in this article.